315+ Telescopes Ranked

 The Maksutov-Cassegrain design uses a very fast spherical primary mirror with a meniscus corrector lens and an aluminized “spot” on the corrector serving as the secondary mirror.
 The Celestron NexStar 4SE, like most mass-manufactured Maksutovs today, is a variant called the Gregory-Maksutov, where the secondary is nothing more than an aluminized spot on the back of the corrector lens.

-Maksutov-Cassegrains, also referred to simply as Maks or Maksutovs, have small secondary mirrors, long focal ratios (typically f/12 to f/15), and the corrector lens and mirrors are very easy to make to high tolerances, making them provide stunning, sharp lunar and planetary views.
-Since the secondary mirror in a Gregory-Mak is simply an aluminized portion of the corrector plate, commercial Maksutovs almost never need collimation, and some don’t come with provisions to do it at all – though the NexStar 4SE has a few small collimation screws in the back that could be adjusted for collimation by an experienced user.
+Maksutov-Cassegrains, also referred to simply as Maks or Maksutovs, have small secondary mirrors and long focal ratios (typically f/12 to f/15), and the corrector lens and mirrors are very easy to make to high tolerances, making them provide stunning, sharp lunar and planetary views.

-The 4SE also has an integrated “flip mirror” at the back, which means that there is a built-in star diagonal that can be retracted to allow light directly out of the back of the telescope and into a camera adapter, usually for a DSLR or mirrorless camera.
-However, this flip mirror simply adds some additional bulk and complexity to the telescope, requires an unusual threaded adapter to be utilized, and isn’t really necessary – a normal Maksutov gets by with the user just detaching the star diagonal, and the 4SE isn’t really intended for astrophotography anyway- especially not with a DSLR or mirrorless camera, which are primarily meant for long exposures.
+The 4SE has an integrated “flip mirror” at the back, which means that there is a built-in star diagonal that can be retracted to allow light directly out of the back of the telescope and into a camera adapter, usually for a DSLR or mirrorless camera.
+But this isn’t really necessary.

 The Celestron NexStar 4SE computerized telescope comes with a single 25mm Plossl eyepiece, yielding 55x.
 This is good as a low-power or “finder” eyepiece for viewing deep-sky objects and initially aligning the telescope.
-But for optimal usage of the telescope, you’ll want something for higher magnifications, such as a 9mm or 6mm “goldline” or some other good eyepieces, and perhaps a 32mm Plossl for the widest field of view possible.
-The only other accessory included with the 4SE is its StarPointer red-dot finder, which is used for aligning the telescope’s GoTo system.
+But if you still want the best, for the widest possible field of view and lowest magnification with the 4SE, a 32mm Plossl is my favorite choice.

 The NexStar 4SE Mount

-The NexStar SE mount is similar in all versions, but the 4SE and 5SE have a shorter fork arm on the mount and a base with 3 foot-like bits sticking out, a holdover from the days of the NexStar 4GT, the 4SE’s predecessor, which was sold as a tabletop telescope.
+The NexStar SE mount is similar in all versions, but the 4SE and 5SE have a shorter fork arm on the mount and a base with 3 foot-like bits sticking out.
+It’s a holdover from the days of the NexStar 4GT, the 4SE’s predecessor, which was sold as a tabletop telescope.

-The biggest issue I have with the 4SE’s mount, however, is that it doesn’t make much sense.
-The mount weighs 17 pounds—much more than it needs to weigh—and must be perfectly leveled during setup (especially if you want the SkyAlign easy-align feature to work).
-It either burns through lots of AA batteries frequently or needs a good, steady source of DC or AC power, and, of course, has to be actually aligned – all in order to use a scope that, in all likelihood, will rarely be pointed at objects that can’t be found with the naked eye, a simple star chart, or even a phone app like SkySafari – and all at the price of an 8” Dobsonian which has four times the light-gathering ability, double the resolution, and similar setup time at worst.
+All this is done in order to use a scope that, in all likelihood, can rarely be pointed at objects that can’t be found with the naked eye, a simple star chart, or even a phone app like SkySafari.
+Also, all of this is at the price of an 8” Dobsonian, which has four times the light-gathering ability, double the resolution, and a similar setup time at worst.

 What can you see with the Celestron NexStar 4SE?

-Outside the solar system, the 4SE is relatively limited.
-Most galaxies, such as Andromeda, M81, and M51, will appear as vague smudges of varying sizes under all but the best conditions (Andromeda and M33 will also be unable to fit into a single field of view with the 4SE).
-M82 is the only one that might show any detail, especially under light-polluted skies – in the form of a cigar shape and dark streaks perpendicular to it.
-Globular clusters are merely brightish fuzzy balls with maybe the slightest hint of resolution.
+• Most galaxies, such as Andromeda, M81, and M51, appear as vague smudges of varying sizes under all but the best conditions (Andromeda and M33 will also be unable to fit into a single field of view with the 4SE).
+M82 is the only one that might show any detail, especially under light-polluted skies, in the form of a cigar shape and dark streaks perpendicular to it.

-A fair amount of open clusters are visible with the 4SE, but many will be visually unappealing to beginners or won’t fit in the field of view.
-There are also a couple dozen nebulae visible with the scope, but overall, if you’re looking for mind-blowing views of deep-sky objects, you should probably look elsewhere.
+• There are also a couple dozen nebulae visible with the scope, but overall, if you’re looking for mind-blowing views of deep-sky objects, you should probably look elsewhere.
 Visible does not mean spectacular.

 Astrophotography with the NexStar 4SE

-The Celestron NexStar 4SE GoTo telescope does well at lunar and planetary astrophotography; we’ve attached a few images that I took with my 4SE and a cheap 640×480 webcam that I found at a flea market and attached a 1.25” nosepiece and 2x Barlow lens to.
-Forget deep-sky, however – the 4SE’s f/13 focal ratio, mediocre tracking capabilities, and the alt-az nature of the mount do not allow for good long exposure photos.
+I’ve attached a few images that I took with my NexStar 4SE and a cheap 640×480 webcam that I found at a flea market and attached a 1.25” nosepiece and 2x Barlow lens to.

 Jupiter photo using Celestron 4SE